Your private cloud.

 On your own hardware.

-MeshVault is a distributed cloud that lives on your hardware.
+MeshHold is a decentralized, self-hosted private cloud and mesh network.
 Every node — your phone, your laptop, a VPS, an old NUC in a closet, a Raspberry Pi watching the front door — is a full peer.
 None is special.
 No central server runs the show, because there is no central server.

 Add a node, and the cloud grows: more storage capacity, more redundancy, more relays for tunnelling traffic.
-Lose a node, and the rest keep working — your files are still there, your chats still flow, your phone still reaches your home network through the remaining mesh.
-Connect to the mesh once, and your client learns every other node — any of them can be your entry point next time.
+Lose a node, and the rest keep working — your files are still there, your tunnels still route, your phone still reaches your home network through the remaining mesh.
+Connect once, and your client learns every other node — any of them can be your entry point next time.

 The whole thing is one self-contained Go binary.
-No docker-compose stack of five services.
-No PostgreSQL to backup.
-No Redis to babysit.
-The same daemon serves files, hosts chat rooms, places calls, routes VPN traffic, streams media, and exposes an S3 API — sharing one encrypted block layer and one peer-to-peer transport underneath.
+No docker-compose stack of five services, no PostgreSQL to back up, no Redis to babysit.
+The same daemon stores files, exposes an S3 API, routes VPN traffic and tunnels, and carries encrypted chat — sharing one encrypted block layer and one peer-to-peer transport underneath.
+Media streaming and audio/video calls live on the same mesh too: optional, off by default, a checkbox away when you want a home server as well as infrastructure.

 Your devices, working as one cloud.

-Six things people use MeshVault for.
+Six things people use MeshHold for.
 The rest of this page is how it works under the hood.

 Watch your home Jellyfin from anywhere